cory321/Hemsy/docs/email-system-implementation/implementation-summary.md

 ## Overview

-This guide summarizes the implementation of the Threadfolio email notification system.
+This guide summarizes the implementation of the Hemsy email notification system.
 Follow the phases in order for best results.

 ## Quick Implementation Checklist